Taarts/blackJack/README.md

     - if Ace (faceValue == 11)

     #Deal (behavior)
+      one card to a player
-      TWO to the player
+      second card to a player

-      TWO to the dealer
-    #HAND - has to receive 2 cards, add the  value of the cards
+    #HAND - has to receive 2 cards,
+          - add the  value of the cards
           - add card as per instruction from Player/Dealer

     Ask Player if they want to "stick or hit"